 Identified/Assessed requirements/methodology for flight crew fatigue management and/or FRMS in accordance with regulations of the State.
 Identified/Assessed FRMS (if applicable) (focus: approved/accepted by State, incorporates elements as specified in FLT 3.4.3B).
+Identification and traction whether the state of the stat

 Identified/Assessed tracking/scheduling processes (focus: processes take into account flight time/flight duty period/duty period/rest period limitations in the duty assignment of flight crew members).
-Interviewed responsible manager(s) in flight operations.
-Interviewed selected scheduling personnel.
-Examined selected flight crew duty assignment records (focus: examples of application of flight crew fatigue management limitations/mitigations).
-Observed flight crew scheduling operations (focus: scheduling includes management of fatigue-related safety risk).
-Other Actions (Specify)